 Buy a more energy-efficient boiler

-If your boiler is more than 12 years old it’s time to think about getting a new one.
+If your boiler is more than 10 years old, you should consider getting a shiny new one installed.

-Newer models are more energy efficient as well so even though you have to hand over a bit of cash initially, you’ll likely spend less on it and save money in the long run.
-Read more at Save money on your new boiler.
+Newer models are more energy-efficient as well so even though you have to hand over a bit of cash initially, you’ll likely spend less on it and save money in the long run.

 Have your boiler serviced